mitmplay/mitm-play/README.md

 };
 ```

-## Limitation (WSL2)
+## Limitation
-this limitation was tested on WSl2, other system not test yet, looking up for volunter
+This limitation was tested on WSL2, other system not tested yet, will need volunteer for testing on other system

 #### Browser (Chromium)
-- chromium - incognito, no video
+- chromium - incognito, no video _*_
 - firefox - stale after page full load
 - webkit - response will render text not html

+_*_ recomended

 #### Only the first tab will have the mitm
 currently the intention is to stabilize base features, and isolate the bug only on first tab